-Checklist for Screening Yes/No
+NAME OF SCHOOL

+NAME

+ID NO:

+CONTACT NO:

+Screening questions YES/NO

 Record temperature using infrared thermometer

-Screening questions

 Do you have a high temperature?

 Do you have a cough?

 Do you have a sore throat?

 Do you have difficulty breathing (shortness of breath)?

 Can you taste food and drinks normally?

 Can you smell normally?

-Have you had close contact with someone suspected to have COVID-19 or has been
+Have you had close contact with someone suspected to have COVID-19?

-diagnosed positively with COVID-19?
+Have you been diagnosed positively with COVID-19?

+SIGNATURE: DATE DATE: